-Step 3
+Step 3 – Any VR staff

 Creates a service record.
 For more information, see the ReHabWorks User's Guide, Chapter 16: Case Service Record.

 Completes the specification on the service record to identify the precise good or service and obtains and documents the required consultations and or approvals, according to policy.